-Dominique Peccatte is probably the most influential maker of all time.
+Dominique Peccatte occupies a unique place in the history of bow-making.
 While Tourte commands the highest prices, Peccatte brought the bow to a state of modernity which remains the archetype to this day.
 This is an unusually fine and rare example with an open frog and wood-to-wood mounts, but currently sporting a gold copy frog and button.

 This bow still has its original open frog and ebony adjuster as shown in the certificate photos, but it has been modernised by the addition of more standard mounts in gold.
 These mounts are very precise copies of Peccatte – gold was felt to be appropriate because of the extraordinary quality of the stick, both the wood itself and its state of preservation.
 Of course the original frog and button can be refitted with the greatest of ease.